 And while the differences between these usages may seem obvious to the people who use them every day, the truth is that the terms and concepts aren’t easily accessible to everyone.
 And this is a real problem - if people don’t understand a system, they’re never going to put their trust in it.

 We know we’ve been guilty of this in the past.
-But, we firmly believe that if we’re to play a part in creating a system which businesses, citizens and governments can all trust then we have to be clear and transparent in the way we communicate.
+But, we firmly believe that if we’re to play a part in creating a system that businesses, citizens and governments can all trust then we have to be clear and transparent in the way we communicate.

 So this is our starting point for that - a hopefully easy to understand guide to some of the key terms you’ll hear thrown around whenever someone talks about digital identity.
 This is by no means an exhaustive list but is instead to provide clear examples of some of the most commonly used terms.